bytedeco/javacpp/README.txt

 To modify the source code, note that the project files were created with:
  * NetBeans 6.9  http://www.netbeans.org/downloads/

+Please feel free to ask questions on [http://groups.google.com/group/javacpp-project the mailing list] if you encounter any problems with the software!
+I am sure it is far from perfect...

 ==Key Use Cases==
 To demonstrate its ease of use, imagine we had a C++ function that took a `vector<void*>` as argument.
 To get the job done with JavaCPP, we could easily define a bare-bones class such as this one (although having an IDE generate that code for us would be even better):